bluegenes/2022-paper-protein-kmers/manuscript.md

 ### FracMinHash k~aa~-mer containment estimates average proteome identity and coverage

-The Jaccard estimate from MinHash k-mer comparisons has been commonly transformed into "Mash Distance," which estimates the rate of sequence mutation under a simple evolutionary model assuming equal and random nucleotide substitution at any position across a genomic sequence [@fan_AAF; @mash].
+The Jaccard estimate from MinHash k-mer comparisons has been commonly transformed into "Mash Distance," which estimates the rate of sequence mutation under a simple evolutionary model assuming equal and random nucleotide substitution at any position across a genomic sequence [@fan_AAF;@mash].
-Despite potential issues with assuming such a simple mutational model, Mash Distance estimates have been shown to be reliable for high quality genomes with high similarity (>90% ANI), and have permitted sequence distance estimation at much larger scales than is tractable for traditional alignment-based sequence identity estimation [@doi:10.1186/s13059-016-0997-x; @doi:10.1186/s13059-019-1841-x; @doi:10.1038/s41467-018-07641-9]..
+Despite potential issues with assuming such a simple mutational model, Mash Distance estimates have been shown to be reliable for high quality genomes with high similarity (>90% ANI), and have permitted sequence distance estimation at much larger scales than is tractable for traditional alignment-based sequence identity estimation [@doi:10.1186/s13059-016-0997-x;@doi:10.1186/s13059-019-1841-x;@doi:10.1038/s41467-018-07641-9]..

-Compared with Jaccard, the Containment Index permits more accurate estimation of genomic distance, particularly for genomes of very different lengths [@koslicki_containment; @dashing; @mash_screen].
+Compared with Jaccard, the Containment Index permits more accurate estimation of genomic distance, particularly for genomes of very different lengths [@koslicki_containment;@dashing;@mash_screen].
 As we recently described ([@dk_fracminhash]), we can use the same simple mutational model to obtain a point estimate of sequence identity between two genomes.
 This estimate is highly correlated with mapping-based Average Nucleotide Identity (ANI) estimates even when using only a small fraction of k-mers (e.g. fractional scaling = 1/1000) [@dk_fracminhash].

 When FracMinhash sketches are instead generated with k~aa~-mers, we can use a similar approach to estimate average amino acid identity (AAI) between two proteomes.
-Traditional AAI represents the average amino acid identity of all genes shared between two proteomes, and has shown lasting utility for phylogenomic comparisons and taxonomic classification [@doi:10.1128/AEM.01398-06; @doi:10.1038/ismej.2017.113].
+Traditional AAI represents the average amino acid identity of all genes shared between two proteomes, and has shown lasting utility for phylogenomic comparisons and taxonomic classification [@doi:10.1128/AEM.01398-06;@doi:10.1038/ismej.2017.113].
 However, alignment-based AAI analyses not tractable for large-scale comparisons.

 Under a simple mutational model assuming equal and random _amino acid_ substitution at any position across a proteome, we can use the Fractional Containment Index ${C_\text{frac}(A,B)}$ (estimated at k~aa~-mer length $k~aa~$) to obtain a containment-based estimate of Amino Acid Identity ($cAAI$).